Tanz0rz/haxe-fmod/README.md

 [Download the package via Haxelib](https://tanneris.me/haxelib)

 If required, import the library in your project.
-On HaxeFlixel projects, add `<haxelib name="faxe2" />` to the "Libraries" section of your `Project.xml` file
+On HaxeFlixel projects, add `<haxelib name="haxefmod" />` to the "Libraries" section of your `Project.xml` file

 **Use the library in code:**